Azure/azure-api-management-devops-resource-kit/src/APIM_ARMTemplate/README.md

 ## Create the Config File

 The utility requires one argument, --configFile, which points to a yaml file that links to policy and Open API Spec files and on which the entire process is dependent.
+The file contains a Creator Configuration object whose schema and related schemas are listed below:

 ### Schemas